DOML-Lang/DOML/doml_formal_spec.md

 #### Required Commands
 The following are all the required commands, as stated previously you **could** add more but should refrain from it since that lends itself to incompatibility.
 All parsers **need** to support the following.
-> Note: All the pushing commands are detailed in depth under the [set](#set-assignments) section so I won't list them here
 - `nop` does explicitly nothing
   - IR: `nop <any>` i.e. `nop false` (Note: the `false` **should** exist in outputted IR but any value should be able to exist)
 - `comment` same as nop but when emitted will emit the comment (aka it maintains user comments)